Overlakes Freight Corporation: Nicholson Erie-Dover Ferry Line

 Nicholson founded the Nicholson Erie-Dover Ferry Line in 1926.
 The Nicholson Erie-Dover Ferry Line operated an automobile and passenger ferry service from Erie, Pennsylvania to Port Dover in Ontario, Canada.
 Nicholson Erie-Dover Ferry Line operated three ferries the: Erie, Dover and Keystone.
-The ferry Keystone had a max capasity of 80 cars and 1,000 passengers.
+The ferry Keystone had a max capacity of 80 cars and 1,000 passengers.
 In 1929 both the Erie and Dover caught on fire and were destroyed.
 The Nicholson Erie-Dover Ferry Line ended in 1931 due to the Great Depression.